 Damon and Jono Koerner are the second generation to run the family’s Clare Valley vineyard.
-And they have taken it from an exclusively contract operation to the primary fruit source of one of the most exciting young labels on the market.
+And they have taken it from an exclusively contract operation to the primary fruit source of one of the most exciting young labels on the market: Koerner Wine.
 That fruit resource stretches back before Jono and Damon’s parents took possession some 40 years ago, with Riesling not long in the ground then, and Grenache already significantly mature.
 The brothers reserve these parcels for their wines, with more youthful plantings of vermentino also making the grade.
 The offer is bolstered by the neighbouring Vivian Vineyard, including the Corsican/Tuscan variety sciacarello, as well as sangiovese.
-The brothers’ focus is on fruit quality, with early picking and transparent winemaking the driving forces – approachability, texture and drinkability are key to their style.
+Koerner Wine’s focus is on fruit quality, with early picking and transparent winemaking the driving forces – approachability, texture and drinkability are key to their style.
 The Koerners were named the 2019 Young Gun of Wine.

 The Gullyview vineyard is planted to terra rossa soils – red cay over limestone – with Riesling the principal variety.
 The oldest plantings are of Grenache, though most of the site was planted in the 1980s, with some also in the 1970s.
 Vermentino arrived a little later again, and the brothers source some of the rare mammolo (or sciacarello, if you prefer) from the neighbouring Vivian Vineyard, in Leasingham.
 Only 5% of the home-vineyard fruit is used by Koerner, from the 90-year-old grenache and 45-year-old riesling vines.